ga4gh/ga4gh-server/docs/datarepo.rst

 If remote URLs are used then index files in the local file system must be provided using the ``-I`` option.

-.. todo:: Document adding VariantAnnotationSets using the -a option.

 .. argparse::
     :module: ga4gh.server.cli.repomanager
     :func: getRepoManagerParser